MSK Diagnostic Ultrasound Clinic

 What Does the Clinic Offer?

 The ESO offers an imaging service to further help the assessment and diagnosis of musculoskeletal disorders; it allows us to assess the structure and function of joint systems and their surrounding tissues in a dynamic way.
-Obtaining high quality images, together with the referring clinician’s knowledge, and understanding of underlying anatomical and pathological features of the patient’s condition will lead to more effective treatment and management strategies.
+Combining high quality images with the referring clinician’s knowledge and understanding of underlying anatomical and pathological features of the patient’s condition can lead to more effective treatment and management strategies.

-This clinic is headed by our Consultant Imaging Specialist, who teaches our students their ultrasound imaging course and has over twenty years’ experience in orthopaedic and clinical research in joint disease.
-As a teaching clinic, ESO students have the opportunity to see the benefits of using ultrasound for patient assessment first hand.
+Our MSK Diagnostic Ultrasound clinic is headed by Consultant Imaging Specialist, Lance Bird.
+Mr Bird has over twenty years’ experience in orthopaedic and clinical research in joint disease; as a teaching clinic, ESO students have the opportunity to see the benefits of using ultrasound for patient assessment first hand.

 Who Can Refer Me?